history matters

 Logging was extremely important to California in the 1950s—both economically and culturally—especially in the northern part of the state where the redwood and Douglas fir forests stretched for millions of acres.

 In 1953, following work, Cecil moved his wife, Velma Jean, and their two children, Dana and Reggie from Crystal, OK to a small logging community east of Eureka, CA, to log the great Redwood forests of Northern California.
-In California, their youngest son Chuck would be born on the way to the hospital in the back of a car on a logging road.
+In California, their youngest son Chuck would be born on the way to the hospital in the back of a car on a logging trail.

 1954